 - state papers domestic George I: SP 35

 - state papers domestic George II: SP 36

-Use advanced search in Discovery, our catalogue, to search by keyword (for example, Jacobite) within SP 54.
+Use the search box contained within SP 54 to search by keyword (for example, Jacobite).

 - calendars in List and Index Society vols 139, 144, 155 and 165